 IS THERE ANY POINT IN SEARCHING FOR A BROKER WITH LOW OR HIGH LEVERAGE?

 It depends on your goals.
 When we look at the listing of all of the different instruments that the broker provides for trading, we see that each one is assigned a maximum leverage.
-Thus, for any given instrument, your broker should be clearly stating to you the maximum leverage that it is willing to provide.
-When opening a position, you have the ability to determine the amount of your own deposit and of the borrowed funds that are involved in the transaction.
+Thus, for any given instrument, your broker should be stating to you the maximum leverage that it is willing to provide.
+When opening a position, you can determine the amount of your deposit and of the borrowed funds that are involved in the transaction.

 Leverage conditions vary greatly between brokers.
-The ratios can range from 1:50 (the maximum allowed for brokers doing business in the United States) all the way to 1:1000.
+The ratios can range from 1:50 (the maximum allowed for brokers doing business in the United States) to 1:1000.

 It is my general opinion that the amount of leverage should not be the determining factor when choosing a broker.
 However, if I had to choose between a broker with low leverage and another with a high ratio, I would choose the one with the maximum.
 As a reminder, no one is obliged to apply maximum leverage in every transaction.